sandra-calvo/machine-learning-DSX/README.md

     - Apache Spark

 In order to do so, go to the Catalog find the wanted service.

 ![](/screenshots/Picture3.png?raw=true)

+**1. IBM Machine Learning**

+IBM Watson Machine Learning is an IBM Cloud service that enables users to perform two fundamental operations of machine learning: training and scoring.
+    - Training is the process of refining an algorithm so that it can learn from a data set.
+The output of this operation is called a model.
+A model encompasses the learned coefficients of mathematical expressions.
+    - Scoring is the operation of predicting an outcome by using a trained model.
+The output of the scoring operation is another data set containing predicted values.
 Watson Machine Learning service is under the Data & Analytics category.

 ![](/screenshots/Picture4.png?raw=true)

  Make sure you have the correct region and space where you want to create your service and click on create.

 ![](/screenshots/Picture7.png?raw=true)

+**2. Apache Spark**

 Go back to the Catalog and repeat the process for Apache Spark also located under Data & Analytics
 ![](/screenshots/Picture5.png?raw=true)

 Make sure you have the correct region and space where you want to create your service and click on create.

 ![](/screenshots/Picture8.png?raw=true)

+**3. Cloud Object Storage**

-Go back to the Catalogue and repeat the process for Cloud Object Storage, located under Storage.
+Go back to the Catalog and repeat the process for Cloud Object Storage, located under Storage.
 ![](/screenshots/Picture6.png?raw=true)

  Make sure you have the correct region and space where you want to create your service and click on create.